aninkousar/Local-Coding-Agent-Shamsu/local-code-agent/README.md

 dedicated-window feel; there's no functional difference either way, both talk to the same local server on `127.0.0.1` and nothing leaves your machine.

+## Plan-first workflow for multi-step tasks

+For anything more than a single small action, the agent is instructed to call `update_plan` *before* touching any files - breaking the request into a short numbered list of concrete segments - then work through them one at a time, updating the plan's statuses as it goes.

+- **In the terminal**, this shows as a distinct bordered "Plan" panel with a checklist (`✔`/`▶`/`○`), separate from the normal dim tool-call lines.
+- **In the GUI**, it's a persistent checklist card that updates *in place* as steps complete, rather than a wall of repeated messages.

+This exists because a small model drifts more easily on multi-step work than a large one - an explicit, visible plan gives it (and you) something concrete to check progress against, and lets you catch a wrong approach after step one instead of after step five.
+It's skipped automatically for simple one-step requests, so you won't see a plan for "what does this function do."

 ## Built for writing code efficiently

 A few tools and behaviors exist specifically to reduce wasted round-trips and catch mistakes